godatadriven/azureml_experiment_tracking_tutorial/README.md

 ## Preparation
 In this repo, we assume you have a working AzureML workspace.
 In the workspace, you should have a compute cluster and optionally a compute instance.
-You can follow preform all the step in this tutorial either on your local machine or on the compute instance.
+You can preform all the step in this tutorial either on your local machine or on the compute instance.

 ### Preparing your local machine
-You can only submit jobs from your local machine if the AzureML workspace is accessible from your local machine.
+In this tutorial, you need to be able to submit it from your machine.
+Depending on your network setup, your AzureML workspace might not be accessible from your local machine.
-Depending on the network setup, this might not be the case.
-If that is the case you should use a compute instance or contact your IT department.
+In this case, you should either use a compute instance or contact your IT department.
-Here, I assume that your workspace is accessible from your local machine.
+From here on, I assume that your workspace is accessible from your local machine.

 Another important thing is that the step "Registering the dataset in AzureML" cannot be performed on M1 Macs.
-If you are using a M1 Mac, you should run this step on a compute instance.
+If you are using an M1 Mac, you should run this step on a compute instance.
 All other steps can be performed on M1 Macs.

 The first step is to make sure that the Azure CLI is installed on your local machine.